 Synchronous ("same time") classes operate much like a traditional face-to-face class.
 Students meet at an assigned time and day through an online meeting tool like Zoom, while their professor conducts classroom activities.
 These classes are called "synchronous" because everyone needs to gather together at the same time to attend class--they just do it remotely instead of in a physical classroom.
 Schoolwork--assignments, quizzes, etc.--are submitted through Canvas or another web-based tool.
-You can still "meet" with your professor, but those meetings will be conducted through email, Zoom, phone, or other remote communication system.
-If your class is listed in MyClark as having specific class times and days, it is probably synchronous.
+You can still "meet" with your professor, but those meetings may be conducted through email, Zoom, phone, or another remote communication system.
+If your online class is listed in MyClark as having specific class times and days, it is probably synchronous (Online Remote).

 Asynchronous ("not the same time") classes are built inside an online learning tool like Canvas.
 They're called "asynchronous" because students can check into the online class at different times to complete the work--they don't all have to be present together to learn.
 Your professor may still offer lectures, but they'll be recorded and accessible as online videos.
-Or there could be no lectures, and instead a library of material to review and/or a series of activities to complete.
-Class discussion takes place online and students can comment on each other’s posts, similar to the way people comment on posts in many social media platforms--except, of course, that these are academic discussions so they're a bit more formal.
-(No memes or "textspeak," please!)
-Professors might hold "office hours" online, or they might set up other online ways for you to connect with them.
+Or there could be no lectures and instead include a library of material to review and/or a series of activities to complete.
+Class discussion takes place online in written form and students can comment on each others' posts, similar to the way people comment on posts in many social media platforms--except, of course, that these are academic discussions so they're a bit more structured (generally, no memes or "textspeak").
+Professors might hold "office hours" online, or they might set up other ways for you to connect with them.
 Asynchronous classes offer more flexibility for those with challenging schedules, but you will still need to complete work by set due dates.
 Your class syllabus will give you more details about how the class is structured.
-If your class is listed in MyClark as just "ARR," with no class times or days listed, it is probably asynchronous.
+If your class is listed in MyClark as "ARR" with no class times or days listed, it is probably asynchronous (Online).

 Don’t worry, you don’t have to be a computer genius to succeed as an online student!
 Many of the skills you’ll need are similar to the ones needed to succeed in any class: time management, critical thinking, paying attention.
 But it’s true that online learning goes better when you have a few basic technical skills, as well as access to tools and the Internet.
 Visit our How to Be a Successful eStudent page to learn more.